The conceptual framework of the Interpreter Education Program is in alignment with that of the College of Education & Health Professions.

 ASL development courses include special lab assignments and community events to ensure that student possess the conversational competence in English and ASL.
-A core of five courses provides students with a sequential and spiral learning model in which to develop competence in ASL.
+A core of five courses (ASL I – V) provides students with a sequential and spiral learning model in which to develop competence in ASL.
 The sequence is a combination of classroom instruction, drill, lab work, and community involvement.
 INTR 2260 places students in the ASL Community working with Deaf, Deaf-Blind and Hard of Hearing individuals to create a service-learning project.

 - INTR 1320 American Sign Language I